abeing/config/wow/aephos.md

 But You Say He's Just a Friend
 Stay Salty
 Ready for Raiding V
-Heroic: Eye of Azshara
-Mythic: Eye of Azshara
 ### Halls of Valor
 Stag Party
 I Got What You Mead